MOAA National, the Nassau County Chapter (FL49) of MOAA, and other affiliates are all politically nonpartisan organizations.

 Nassau Chapter President CAPT Tony LaVecchia, USN (Ret), outlines the Chapter’s plan at the January 2025 Chapter meeting.
 The presentation includes: stats, leadership and management philosophy, objectives, lines of effort, goals, plan of action, and outcomes.
 Full details here

-April 2026 President’s Message
+May 2026 President’s Message

 Aloha Nassau County Chapter of MOAA Members –